UoB-COMSM0110/2024-group-18/README.md

 1. **Implementing the reverse time mechanic**

    This was by far the hardest task.
-We wanted to store not just the locations of the previous player, but also have that player interact with the environment (for example, opening doors.)
+We wanted to store not just the previous player's locations but also have that player interact with the environment (for example, opening doors).
 We created a `PastPlayer` class containing a Linked List of the player's previous locations.
 We used a frame variable to keep track of time within the object.

    The bomb was even more complex.
 We created explode and unexplode animations, and we also overrode the `checkCollisions` function to have a broader blast radius.